surge2doge/computing-work/Stories/Waking Up.md

 And at that moment I thought, goodbye world, as the lava crept up to my feet.

-But the awaited pain was never felt.
+But the awaited pain never caught up.